adriens/katacoda-glia-labs/devops-tools/lftp-quickstart/step4.md

 `tree`{{execute}}

-:ok_hand: Both dirs have been mirrored.
+👉Both dirs have been mirrored.

 Now let's say, we moved away one of our local files and wait for a new one from the remote server :